 Scratch Plan A.

 The professionals suggest that you lay it out ahead of time and create a paper template to stick to the wall – and use laser pointers for accurate alignment.
 I kept shuffling frames in the den floor over the course of a couple of weeks.
 (Silly, I know.)
-Michael walked in and said, “Mommy, why are you thinking about this so much?
+My son walked in and said, “Mommy, why are you thinking about this so much?
 Just put them on the wall.”

 So I walked over to the Plan B wall – the hallway off the kitchen and hung the picture of my grandfather with his teammates on the cotton mill village men’s baseball team.
 Then I picked up frames and hung them up one by one, quickly and without over-thinking it.